Comparing Edible Garden (EDBL) & Its Competitors

 |-16.18%

 2.5% of Edible Garden shares are owned by institutional investors.
-Comparatively, 26.7% of shares of all “Agricultural production – crops” companies are owned by institutional investors.
+Comparatively, 25.5% of shares of all “Agricultural production – crops” companies are owned by institutional investors.
 39.4% of Edible Garden shares are owned by insiders.
-Comparatively, 16.8% of shares of all “Agricultural production – crops” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+Comparatively, 17.7% of shares of all “Agricultural production – crops” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Summary

-Edible Garden beats its competitors on 7 of the 12 factors compared.
+Edible Garden beats its peers on 7 of the 12 factors compared.

 Edible Garden AG Incorporated and its subsidiaries operate as a controlled environment agriculture farming company.
 It offers various products, including individually potted, live herbs, cut single-herb clamshells, specialty herb items, various types of lettuce, hydro basil, bulk basil, and vegan protein powder.
 The company sells its products to various regional and national supermarkets.
 Edible Garden AG Incorporated was founded in 2020 and is based in Belvidere, New Jersey.